-Failure to obtain authorization when required will result in denial of payment for those services.
-The only possible exception for payment as a result of post-service review is if information is received indicating the Provider did not know nor reasonably could have known that patient was a Molina Member or there was a Molina error, a Medical Necessity review will be performed.
-Decisions, in this circumstance, will be based on medical need, appropriateness of care guidelines defined by UM policies and criteria, regulation, guidance and evidence-based criteria sets.
+Failure to obtain authorization when required may result in denial of payment for those services.
+The only possible exception for payment as a result of post-service review is if information is received indicating the Provider did not know nor reasonably could have known that patient was a Molina Member or there was a Molina error.
+In those cases, a Medical Necessity review will be performed.
+Decisions, in this circumstance, will be based on medical necessity.